Coloma in El Dorado County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in these topic lists: Notable Buildings • Notable Places • Settlements & Settlers.
 A significant historical year for this entry is 1850.

 Location.
 Marker has been permanently removed.
 It was located near 38° 48.005′ N, 120° 53.449′ W. Marker was in Coloma, California, in El Dorado County.
-Marker was on Highway 49 (Main Street), on the left when traveling north.
+It was on Highway 49 (Main Street), on the left when traveling north.
 Marker is located within the boundaries of the Marshall Gold Discovery State Historic Park.
 Touch for map.
 Marker was in this post office area: Coloma CA 95613, United States of America.

-We have been informed that this sign or monument is no longer there and will not be replaced.
+We have been informed that this marker is no longer there and will not be replaced.
 This page is an archival view of what was.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-Beer Garden (a few steps from this marker); What Happened To All The Buildings? (a few steps from this marker); Schulze House (a few steps from this marker); Metropolitan Saloon and Bowling Alley (a few steps from this marker); Site of Wright's Store (within shouting distance of this marker); Site of Coloma’s Law Offices (within shouting distance of this marker); G.J.
+At least 8 other markers are within walking distance of this location: Beer Garden (a few steps from this marker); What Happened To All The Buildings? (a few steps from this marker); Schulze House (a few steps from this marker); Metropolitan Saloon and Bowling Alley (a few steps from this marker); Site of Wright's Store (within shouting distance of this marker); Site of Coloma’s Law Offices (within shouting distance of this marker); G.J.
 Hazeltine's Daguerrean Gallery (within shouting distance of this marker); Site of Adams and Company Express (within shouting distance of this marker).
 Touch for a list and map of all markers in Coloma.

 More about this marker.
 The marker has been removed.
 There is no replacement marker to be found.